ChicagoPark/DeepUnfolding/README.md

 :--------------- | :---------------
 Done   | Check the generated dataset from DeCoLearn Done   | Check the size of the tensor of generated dataset Done   | Plan how to compose dataset inside
-4      | Separate Directory for Multi-coli system
+Done   | Create Mul_coil Dataset when users ask
-4-1    |
+Done   | Revise DeCoLearn code to train with multiple coils

-5      | Visualize
+Final  | Compare between basic DeCoLearn trained with multiple coils data with unfolding DeCoLearn trained with multiple coils data